Laikata/old-2022-Software/README.md

 # Laikata Software

-This repository is ment to be the main codebase for [Laikata project](https://github.com/Laikata)
+This repository is meant to be the main codebase for [Laikata project](https://github.com/Laikata)